HybirdCorp/creme_crm/README.md

        - you can also use the binary "pdflatex" (Ubuntu package 'texlive-latex-base').
      - creme.graphs :
        - pygraphviz 1.5 (seems unavailable on Windows -- you'll need 'graphviz' too)
-     - creme.crudity :
-       - lcab (if you want Infopath forms export, and your server doesn't run on Windows)

 Installation with 'pip':
  - You should probably use "virtualenv" (on a Python >= 3.6).